The Arithmetic of Carmichael Quotients: Abstract

 \section{Abstract}

 Carmichael quotients for an integer $m\ge 2$ are introduced analogous to Fermat quotients, by using Carmichael function $\lambda(m)$.
-Various properties of these new quotients are investigated, such as basic arithmetic properties, Carmichael-Wieferich numbers, non-vanishing, equidistribution, sequences derived from Carmichael quotients and so on.
-At last, we link Carmichael quotients to the discrete logarithm problem.
+Various properties of these new quotients are investigated, such as basic arithmetic properties, sequences derived from Carmichael quotients, Carmichael-Wieferich numbers, and so on.
+Finally, we link Carmichael quotients to perfect nonlinear functions.